-Samuel McIntire, who was born and died in poverty, created so many fine Federal style buildings in Salem, Mass., that an entire historic district is named after him.
+Samuel McIntire, who was born and died in poverty, created fine Federal style buildings in Salem, Mass., for wealthy patrons.
+Today, an entire historic district is named after him.

 He was born Jan.
-16, 1757, to housewright Joseph McIntire and Sarah Ruck.
-He took up woodcarving as a trade, and he was so skilled his friend the Rev. William Bentley persuaded him to take up sculpture.
-He carved a bust of John Winthrop for Bentley, which is now in possession of the American Antiquarian Society.
+16, 1757, to housewright Joseph McIntire and Sarah Ruck, people of modest means.
+He took up woodcarving as a trade, and showed so much skill his friend the Rev. William Bentley persuaded him to take up sculpture.
+He carved a bust of John Winthrop for Bentley, now in possession of the American Antiquarian Society.

 Working out of a simple home on Summer Street, he began to design houses.
 His first major commission was the Peirce Nichols House, now owned by the Peabody Essex Museum.
 (Sarah Peirce Nichols took the walking cure from this house.)

-Samuel McIntire caught the attention of Elias Haskett Derby, who commissioned him in 1780 to build a mansion costing $80,000 -- an astonishing sum.
+McIntire then caught the attention of Elias Haskett Derby, at one point the richest man in the United States.
+Derby commissioned him in 1780 to build a mansion costing $80,000 — an astonishing sum.

-The Derby mansion was so costly no one could afford to buy it when he died.
+Derby’s mansion cost so much no one could afford to buy it when he died.
 Before it was torn down, McIntire’s fine woodwork was taken from it and sold.

 Capt.
-Samuel Cook later hired McIntire to build a house while he was on a voyage, but the trip was unsuccessful and he returned before the house was finished.
+Samuel Cook later hired McIntire to build a house while he took on a voyage.
+The trip, though, didn’t succeed and he returned before McIntire had finished the house.
 He didn’t think he could afford to finish it.
 McIntire said his men needed work and they could finish it slowly, with Cook paying along the way.
-He persuaded Cook to buy some of the Derby woodwork, such as the gateposts in front of the Cook-Oliver House.
+He then persuaded Cook to buy some of the Derby woodwork, such as the gateposts in front of the Cook-Oliver House.

 Similarly, four rooms of the Stephen Phillips House were taken from Elias Haskett Derby’s farm in Danvers by his heir, Capt.
 Nathaniel West.
-McIntire designed a new house for West in Salem incorporating those rooms.
-Stephen Phillips bought the house in 1911 and lived there with five generations of family furniture until 1955.
-It is now owned by Historic New England.
+McIntire then designed a new house for West in Salem incorporating those rooms.
+Then Stephen Phillips bought the house in 1911 and lived there with five generations of family furniture until 1955.
+Historic New England now owns it.

-McIntire established a reputation for building elegant homes, and with his two brothers, son and nephew he built many of the 407 houses in Salem that now comprise the McIntire Historical District established in 1981.
-The district includes the grand old homes that line Chestnut Street -- called one of the most beautiful streets in America -- and the Federal Street Area Historic District, along with 249 structures nearby.
-It is considered the greatest concentration of 17th and 18th century domestic structures anywhere in America.
+McIntire established a reputation for building elegant homes.
+With his two brothers, son and nephew he built many of the 407 houses in Salem that now comprise the McIntire Historical District established in 1981.
+The district includes the grand old homes that line Chestnut Street — called one of the most beautiful streets in America.
+It also includes the Federal Street Area Historic District, along with 249 structures nearby.
+The McIntire District is considered the greatest concentration of 17th and 18th century domestic structures anywhere in America.

 McIntire completed Hamilton Hall in 1807, a social gathering place for Salem’s leading Federalist families.
 Considered one of his finest works, it is still in use today.